News · 7 December 2015

 Buyers of properties in the last 12 months are typically £4,500 better off due to the stamp duty changes of a year ago, according to the Halifax.

 The change was beneficial for most buyers but dampened the top end of the property market.
-According to the Halifax, the total tax levied in the UK rose to a record £7.5bn in 2014-15.
+According to the Halifax, the total tax levied in the UK rose to a record £7.5bn in 2014 to 15.

 "The changes made to stamp duty a year ago have been of significant benefit to many buyers," said Craig McKinlay, mortgages director at the Halifax.